Travel Diaries: How A Flight Attendant Travels The World

 Advertisement

-What’s the best meal you’ve ever eaten while traveling?
+What’s the best meal you’ve ever eaten while travelling?
 The beignets from Cafe du Monde in New Orleans are one of my favourites!
-They’re so sweet and you get three of them for like $3.

 Podcast, audiobook, or playlist?
 Podcast.
 I’m currently listening to Coffee Break Spanish right now.
 I’m trying to learn Spanish fluently since I travel so much.
 Everyone should be able to speak the language, in my opinion.